Lithium iron phosphate: Effects of temperature

 The effects of temperature on lithium iron phosphate batteries can be divided into the effects of high temperature and low temperature.

 Generally, LFP chemistry batteries are less susceptible to thermal runaway reactions like those that occur in lithium cobalt batteries; LFP batteries exhibit better performance at an elevated temperature.
 Research has shown that at room temperature (23 °C), the initial capacity loss approximates 40-50 mAh/g.
 However, at 40 °C and 60 °C, the capacity losses approximate 25 and 15 mAh/g respectively, but these capacity losses were spread over 20 cycles instead of a bulk loss like that in the case of room temperature capacity loss.

 However, this is only true for a short cycling timeframe.
-Later yearlong study has shown that despite LFP batteries having double the equivalent full cycle, the capacity fate rate increased with increasing temperature for LFP cells but the increasing temperature does not impact NCA cells or have a negligible impact on the aging of NMC cells.
+Later yearlong study has shown that despite LFP batteries having double the equivalent full cycle, the capacity fade rate increased with increasing temperature for LFP cells but the increasing temperature does not impact NCA cells or have a negligible impact on the aging of NMC cells.
 This capacity fade is primarily due to the solid electrolyte interface (SEI) formation reaction being accelerated by increasing temperature.

 LFP batteries are especially affected by decreasing temperature which possibly hamper their application in high-latitude areas.
 The initial discharge capacities for LFP/C samples at temperatures of 23, 0, -10, and -20 °C are 141.8, 92.7, 57.9 and 46.7 mAh/g with coulombic efficiency 91.2%, 74.5%, 63.6% and 61.3%.
 These losses are accounted for by the slow diffusion of lithium ions within electrodes and the formation of SEI that come with lower temperatures which subsequently increase the charge-transfer resistance on the electrolyte-electrode interfaces.
 Another possible cause of the lowered capacity formation is lithium plating.
 As mentioned above, low temperature lowers the diffusion rate of lithium ions within the electrodes, allowing for the lithium plating rate to compete with that of intercalation rate.
 The colder condition leads to higher growth rates and shifts the initial point to lower state of charge which means that the plating process starts earlier.
 Lithium plating uses up lithium which then compete with the intercalation of lithium into graphite, decreasing the capacity of the batteries.
 The aggregated lithium ions are deposited on the surface of electrodes in the form of “plates” or even dendrites which may penetrate the separators, short-circuiting the battery completely.